 We encourage a prospective adopter to fill out a questionnaire describing the kind of companion animal he or she desires.
 Pet personality profiles and staff evaluations aid our adoption counselors in assisting adopters in finding the right dog, cat or small animal for their lifestyles.

 All dogs and cats adopted from the shelter are spayed or neutered prior to leaving our facility in accordance to Rhode Island law.
-Our dogs and cats are fed Hill’s Science Diet food while at the shelter.
+Our dogs and cats are fed Hill's Science Diet food while at the shelter.
 Our obligation to our adopted animals does not end when they walk out the door.
 We are here as a resource to help our adopters with the transition period.
 Our behavior staff is available to help with any behavior problems our adopters may be experiencing.
 Dog adopters may attend free Sunday morning training classes at 10 am.
-All adopters and potential adopters are invited to attend our free adoption information classes called Doggy 101 and Cat Conversations.
+All adopters and potential adopters are invited to attend our free adoption information classes called Doggy 101.
 Attendance to Doggy 101 is required for people who adopt puppies 6 months and younger.
 More information is available on our Calendar of Events page.